ethereum/remix-workshops/README.md

 ### Timeline

-Here is the timeline for today.
-The workshop is divided in 3 different parts.
+The workshop is divided in 3 parts.
 Each part consist of:
-  - 10 min talk for a rough overview which cover the subject matter.
+  - 10 min talk with a rough overview of the topics for that part
-  - 30 min of free coding, where you can hack on walkthrough tutorials (feel free to squeeze them ;) ) and grab us for any question of just for chatting ;)
+  - 30 min of free coding, where you can hack on walkthrough tutorials

-Please find a PDF (as entry point) associated with each topic.
+  13:30 - 13:40 Welcome & introduction of the workshops
+  ---
+  13.40 - 13:50 Part I - introduction of the topics
+  13:50 - 14:15 Hacking time
+  ---
+  14:15 - 14:25 Part II - introduction of the topics
+  14:25 - 14:50 Hacking time
+  ---
+  14:50 - 15:00 Part III - introduction of the topics
+  15:00 - 15:25 Hacking time

+### Workshops and resources

 Difficulty level: